Abortion under communism

 Communist and Marxist ideologies generally allow state-provided abortions, although there is no consensus among Communist parties or governments as to how far into the pregnancy abortion should be allowed.

 Communist countries

 People's Republic of China

-Abortion in China is generally legal and accessible.
+Abortion in the People's Republic of China is generally legal and accessible, but has been subject to increasing restrictions in the 2020s.
 Abortions are widely accepted socially and are available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
 During China's one-child policy, women were subjected to forced abortions and many were subjected to forced sterilization on the orders of officials in some places.

 To reduce the high number of sex-selective abortions, the Chinese government banned prenatal sex discernment in 1994.

 In 2021, China's State Council as well as the non-governmental organization responsible for family planning announced measures to reduce non-medically necessary abortions in response to the country's declining birth rate.
+In 2023, a court in China ruled in favor of spousal consent for abortion.

 Cuba

 The Cuban government decriminalized abortion in 1965.
 Women have free access to abortion in Cuba, making it a "regional front-runner in women's rights," according to Reuters journalist Nelson Acosta.
 Late-term abortions require a formal evaluation that is conducted by a committee of gynecologists and a psychologist.